Vuitton-Toine/SFTP_Via_WinSCP/README.md

 	Import-Module "%yourPathHere%"

 2. You must define the following script variables to fit your needs:
-	$WinSCP_SessionOptions
+	`$WinSCP_SessionOptions`
-	$sftp_paths
+	`$sftp_paths`

-3. This script requires that you encrypt your SFTP credentials to an credential file running the command below:
+3. This script requires that you encrypt your SFTP credentials to an credential file running the command below.
+Enter the path to the credential file in the script's variable $WinSCP_SessionOptions.username & $WinSCP_SessionOptions.password.
+This is more secure than storing the credentials in plain-text within the script.
-	Get-Credential | Export-Clixml -path "C:\creds.txt" -Verbose
+	`Get-Credential | Export-Clixml -path "C:\creds.txt" -Verbose`